Eduardop/osg/README.md

 * No need to have different projects for simulator and device, or for debug and release.
 Project looks and feels like a standard iOS project.
-* Compilation with Clang supported.
+* Compilation with LLVM/Clang supported.
+* Supports GLES1 (enabled by default).
+* For GLES2 support:
+    * user needs to write own shaders, and add code to pass in uniforms to OSG.
+    * a future release will simplify these tasks.

 README-OSG.txt contains the original README.txt contents.